jenokarthic/jws/content/about.md

 date = "2016-05-12T15:59:09+05:30"
 description = ""
 keywords = []
-title = "About us!"
+title = "Jeno Karthic"
 menu = "main"
 +++

-This is test in the static site.
-2nd Changes
+An Enthusiastic Developer from Madurai, who loves to explore tech things and always believe there is much room for learning new things.